 Michael Boyd is a composer, scholar, and experimental improvisor.
-Currently Assistant Professor of Music at Chatham University, he holds graduate degrees from the University of Maryland (DMA, composition) and SUNY Stony Brook (MA, music theory).
+Currently Associate Professor of Music at Chatham University, he holds graduate degrees from the University of Maryland (DMA, composition) and SUNY Stony Brook (MA, music theory).
 Boyd's music embraces experimental practices such as installation, multimedia, and performance art, and has been performed in a variety of venues throughout the United States and abroad.
 As a scholar he has focused on recent experimental and avant garde practices, particularly Roger Reynolds's music.
 Boyd has published articles in Perspectives of New Music, Tempo, and Notes, as well as review essays in Computer Music Journal, Popular Music & Society, and American Music.

 Active in his community, Boyd has been an elected member of the Wilkins Township Board of Commissions since 2012 where he works on issues including transportation, waste reduction, and public safety.
 An active cyclists, he often bikes to work, periodically competes in mountain bike races, and advocates for bicycle and pedestrian improvements at work and in his community.
 Boyd was Bike Pittsburgh's 2012 Advocate of the year and was included in Pittsburgh Magazine's 2013 "40 Under 40."